 Rachel Clad found her way to DAI after years of field-based public health research and program implementation in the United States and sub-Saharan Africa.
-As Project Lead for Peripheral Vision International (PVI) in Uganda, Rachel used digital insights to drive strategy for a health advocacy campaign for Planned Parenthood Global.
-She has worked with CDC in Namibia conducting health systems analyses and on disease surveillance and quality improvement projects in South Africa and India.
-She has extensive experience conducting qualitative research in the U.S., where she explored drivers of HIV risk behaviors and the impact of long-term discrimination on health outcomes.
+As Project Lead for Peripheral Vision International in Uganda, Rachel used digital insights to drive strategy for a health advocacy campaign for Planned Parenthood Global.
+She has worked with the Centers for Disease Control in Namibia conducting health systems analyses and on disease surveillance and quality improvement projects in South Africa and India.
+She has extensive experience conducting qualitative research in the United States, where she explored drivers of HIV risk behaviors and the impact of long-term discrimination on health outcomes.

 In Rachel’s role as a Global Practice Specialist in DAI’s Center for Digital Acceleration, she identifies, researches, and designs global digital development solutions and conducts business acquisition activities.
 Rachel is passionate about human-centered design and strives to integrate its processes into more traditional development approaches.
 In her free time, she manages Healthcare Experience Design, a meetup group that brings together health professionals and designers for co-creation and learning events.

 She has a master’s degree in health behavior from the University of North Carolina at Chapel Hill and a bachelor’s degree in psychology from Georgetown University.